mcimini/lang-n-assert/tests/proofs_textual_representation.md

 <pre>
 { true } Type { true /\ Inductive(T, int, []) /\ Inductive(T, float, []) /\ Inductive(T, arrow, [1; 2]) /\ Inductive(T, unitt, []) }

-preconditions Value { true ... all other assertions }
+preconditions Value { true ... and the rest of the assertions }
 </pre>

 with the understanding that 'preconditions' are always the postconditions of the previous derivation.